arthurgassner/swissenergy-frontend/docs/deployment.md

   > This step creates the `vps.arthurgassner.ch` subdomain and have it point to our VPS' public IP.
   > It is needed since TLS[^5] certificates are usually only issued for domain names, not public IPs.
 Note that it can take up to two days to take effect, due to DNS propagation.

-3. Update our `/etc/caddy/Caddyfile` to reflect our newly-found preference of HTTPSF
+3. Update our `/etc/caddy/Caddyfile` to reflect our newly-found preference of HTTPS.
   ```json title="/etc/caddy/Caddyfile"
   # Redirect HTTP requests to HTTPS
   # Send a 301 status code, indicating a permanent redirect